evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ```

 {% hint style="info" %}
-**What is a reference dataset?** Reference dataset is a baseline for distribution comparison when you compute data drift.
-In this case, the `reference` is required.
-You can use the data from model validation or a past production batch.
-You can also use the reference dataset to generate the test conditions quickly.
-For example, when testing if column values stay within the range.
-In this case, the reference is optional: you can also specify the test conditions manually.
+**What is a reference dataset?** You need one to evaluate distribution drift.
+Here, you compare the current data against a past period, like an earlier data batch.
+You must provide this reference to compute the distance between two datasets.
+A reference dataset is optional when you compute descriptive stats or model quality metrics.
 {% endhint %}

 ## 3. Create a Project